 - Recovered remains believed to be those of Americans are transferred to DPAA’s laboratory in Hawaii for further analysis and identification by forensic anthropologists.

 - The 155th JFA began July 16 and continued through Aug.
 23, 2019.
-Recovery teams excavated sites in Houaphan Province; investigation teams worked in Khammouan, Salavan, and Houaphan Provinces.
+Recovery teams excavated sites in Houaphan Province.

 Resolving “Last Known Alive” Cases